 We had an early flight from El Nido to Coron with AirSwift.
 I highly recommended company (which doesn’t appear on sky scanner FYI) all of our flights with them were fantastic, and there was more variety of days and times flying.
 Everything ran on time and it was ideal.

-The flight time from El Nido to Coron is very fast around 25 minutes.
+The flight time from El Nido to Coron is very fast only around 25 minutes.

 Where we Stayed – The Funny Lion